jsvitak/jbpm-6-examples/rewards-jsf/README.md

 - Make sure you have an artifact with GAV org.jbpm.examples:rewards:1.0 installed in your local maven repository (`~/.m2/repository`)
  - Check this repo, which provides instructions how to install this artifact [https://github .com/jsvitak/jbpm-6-examples-assets](https://github.com/jsvitak/jbpm-6-examples-assets)
-- Download somewhere JBoss EAP 6.1 or 6.2 (BPMS 6.0.3 is based on EAP 6.1, EAP 6.3 will not work)
+- Download JBoss EAP 6.1 or 6.2 from http://www.jboss.org/products/eap/download/ (EAP 6.3 will not work for the jbpm version used here)
 - Start the application server (default datasource is ExampleDS, the same as in EAP, so the rewards-jsf example works out of the box):
  - `cd jboss-eap-6.1/bin`
  - `./standalone.sh`